dorultan/Scroll-Reveal/README.md

 # Scroll-Reveal

-This is a jquery scroll animation plugin.
+This is a scroll animation plugin created using jquery.